lsst-sqre/flux-training/README.md

 STANDBY = 5
 ```

-You’ll work with a dataset comprising one month of data from the Rubin Observatory Auxiliary Telescope (AuxTel).
+You’ll work with a dataset comprising one month of data from Rubin Observatory Auxiliary Telescope (AuxTel).

-This data was recorded to the Rubin Observatory Engineering database in June/July 2021, only a few months after the Rubin staff resumed testing and integration activities at the Observatory in Chile due to the pandemic.
+This data was recorded to Rubin Observatory's Engineering database in June/July 2021, a few months after the Rubin staff resumed testing and integration activities at the Observatory in Chile due to the pandemic.

 The summary state data is organized in 11 [annotated CSV files](https://www.influxdata.com/blog/tldr-tech-tips-how-to-interpret-an-annotated-csv/), each file has data for a different AuxTel device.